REGnosys/rosetta-code-generators/README.md

 The `test-helper` module contains some infrastructure code that is used to drive the tests in the other modules.
 It weaves together, using the [Google Guice](https://github.com/google/guice/) dependency injection mechanism, all the necessary elements to run a Rosetta-enabled application and parses a .rosetta file into the corresponding root Ecore object.

 In folder `test-helper/src/main/resources/rosetta` you can see the file: `types.rosetta`.
-It contains the basic types contained in the Rosetta DSL, like `string`, `int`, `time` etc.
+It contains the basic types contained in the Rune DSL, like `string`, `int`, `time` etc.

 These types are used to bootstrap the Rosetta-enabled application.